PROGRAM STRUCTURE GRADE

 Parent Requirements and Involvement Parents provide transportation to weekend practices and competitions, frequently car pools are arranged through the FB page.
 Parent quote: “My son was very excited to participate in Mock Trial.
 Auditions were very competitive.
 Each year he has really enjoyed being a part of a defense or prosecution team that was developing a strategy for winning its case in competition with other L.A.
 County schools.
 The tight camaraderie of the teams was wonderful.
 The teams are made up of students of different grades, so as a younger student he benefited from the expertise of the older, more experienced team members.
 Competing in real courtrooms, in front of real lawyers/judges in the Mosk Superior Courthouse downtown gave him the opportunity to see first-hand what it would be like to be a lawyer. “

-MOCK TRIAL, A MIDDLE SCHOOL ELECTIVE CLASS
+MOCK TRIAL, A MIDDLE SCHOOL CLUB

 Grades: 6 - 8 Description

-In 1980, Constitutional Rights Foundation (CRF) introduced the Mock Trial program, which already had a strong following in Los Angeles County, to all the counties in California.
+- In 1980, Constitutional Rights Foundation (CRF) introduced the Mock Trial program, which already had a strong following in Los Angeles County, to all the counties in California.
 The program was created to help students acquire a working knowledge of our judicial system, develop analytical abilities and communication skills, and gain an understanding of their obligations and responsibilities as participating members of our society.
 The program currently involves 36 California counties.
-To learn more, visit http://www.crf-usa.org/mock-trial-program/what-is-mock-trial Program Management
+To learn more, visit http://www.crf-usa.org/mock-trial-program/what-is-mock-trial

-- Coach: TBD
+Coach: TBD

-- Student Leadership: TBD
+Student Leadership: TBD

-- Fundraising: Students sell things after school and other fundraising enterprises.
+Fundraising: Students sell things after school and other fundraising enterprises.

-- Term: Fall Semester, ending by mid-November
+Term: Fall Semester, ending by mid-November

-- Frequency: TBD
+Frequency: TBD

-- Location: TBD
+Location: TBD

 Competitions There are several rounds of trial competition that take place at the Los Angeles County Courthouse.
 Students leave school at 4p to arrive for the start of competition at 5p.
 Competitions end between 8 – 9 PM.